wendyverdonk93/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/faq/processing-refunds.md

     - /integrations/hosted/lightspeed_app/faq/refunding-lightspeed
     - /integrations/lightspeed_app/faq/refunding-lightspeed
 ---

-You can refund orders and issue credit notes in your [MultiSafepay account](https://merchant.multisafepay.com) and from your Lightspeed backend.
+Refund rules:

+- From your [MultiSafepay account](https://merchant.multisafepay.com): Refunds and credit notes
+- From your Lightspeed backend:
+    - Refunds and credit notes
+    - Refunding more than the original transaction is **not** supported

 To enable refunds from your Lightspeed backend, follow these steps: